Pediatrics Reviewer Guidelines

 The reviewer is tasked with providing a timely, balanced critique of the manuscript that assesses the quality of the manuscript and ensures that the research that is published is sound.
 Following are some “dos” and “don’ts” for reviewing:

-- Be familar with the journal's author guidelines.
+- Be familiar with the journal's author guidelines.

 - Respect intellectual property rights

 - Maintain confidentiality about the contents of the manuscript.

 - Be aware that your role is advisory and the decision to publish an article is based on many factors, which include the quality of the article as well as overall interest to the readership.

 - Provide your review in a timely manner and with clarity and balance.